 All too often the compliance and certification process is left until the end of a project.
 For fairly complex projects this creates a significant issue as it means that risks stack up over time, and problems remain unresolved or become difficult to fix the longer the project runs.
 A far more effective and efficient system is to manage the compliance and certification process on a continuous basis at the activity level, namely Progressive Assurance.

 All projects consist of a number of distinct yet fully interrelated activities; the more complex the project the more interrelated activities there will be.

-Activities are usually defined in terms of construction process, site location and program timing.
-Connected activities can also be grouped together where they form a physical structure, or into larger section or zonal groupings as appropriate.
-Comprehensive identification and grouping of activities allows even complex projects to be mapped from earliest activities through to completion.
+Activities are usually defined in terms of the construction process, site location and program timing.
+Connected activities can also be grouped together where they form a physical structure, or into a larger section or zonal groupings as appropriate.
+Comprehensive identification and grouping of activities allow even complex projects to be mapped from earliest activities through to completion.